For Small Jails (<200 Beds)

 For Large Jails (>200 Beds)

 Our primary mission is to small jails, but we are certainly available to help any jail.
 For larger jails, we offer several services to help begin the journey to transformation.
 Please visit our Consulting Services page for more details about these services.
-You should also visit our Experts & Consultants page to see the directory of subject matter experts we are establishing -- with more being added constantly!

 We prefer to partner with the local ministerial alliance, while also realizing those don’t exist in every community.
 So, our rule-of-thumb is to look for a collaboration of 4 to 5 local churches where each pastor is “on board” and there are at least two volunteers from each church who want to go through our training.